Graduate Degrees and Certificates

 We value our graduate students.
 In our commitment to your education, we've put together several funding opportunities to help make your degree an excellent return on investment.
 Electrical and Computer Engineering programs offer the following opportunities:

-There are three major mechanisms of assistantship for graduate students in ECE: Graduate Research Assistants (GRA), Graduate Teaching Assistants (GRA) and Fellowship.
+There are two major mechanisms of assistantship for graduate students in ECE: Graduate Research Assistants (GRA), Graduate Teaching Assistants (GRA) and Fellowship.
 There are also Grader positions based on hourly rate wages.
-Students can be appointed as GRA or GTA by any rate up to 50% FTE (Full-Time Equivalent), which is the maximum part-time employment rate for students (100% represents the full-time job).
-Monthly wage for 50% FTE is approximately $2,000, which is proportional to the % FTE (e.g. $400 for 10% FTE).
+Students can be appointed as GRA or GTA by 25% or 50% FTE (Full-Time Equivalent), which is the maximum part-time employment rate for students (100% represents the full-time job).
+Monthly wage for 50% FTE is approximately $2,000, which is proportional to the % FTE (e.g. $1,000 for 25% FTE).
 Student’s out-of-tuition is waived if the student is offered at least a 25% FTE or higher.

 This assistantship is to support students by contributing to faculty members’ research.
 If a GRA is offered, the out-of-state tuition is waived (if higher than 25% FTE) and the monthly wage is provided according to % FTE.
 Students may contact individual faculty members with materials (CVs, publication, etc.) preferably before application to demonstrate their qualification and competency in the interested research areas.
 The faculty member may offer a GRA position with admission if the student is qualified and funding is available.
 Or it may be offered anytime with continued interactions with faculty members during study in the ECE program.

 GTAs are normally required to teach undergraduate-level laboratory courses.
 If a GTA is offered, the out-of-state tuition is waived (if higher than 25% FTE) and the monthly wage is provided according to % FTE.
 The department appoints GTAs every semester.
 Students apply for the GTA positions several months earlier before the start of class to teach, pass the communication test (non-native speakers only) and are selected by the department.
-Therefore, new incoming students are typically not eligible for the GTA position during the first semester.
+Therefore, new incoming international students are not eligible for the Grader position during the first semester (US citizens or permanent residents are eligible).